Jack Hammer High Gravity Lager - Melanie Brewing Company

 S - Apple cider vinegar straight up.
 That's pretty much it unfortunately.
 Maybe a touch of fresh tart apple as well.
 Overall very appley.

-M - So thin with a lot of carbonation.
+M - Thin with a lot of carbonation.
 Very watery with a slight drying finish.

 D - I'm going to be honest, I'm only going to drink this to get drunk.
 I know that's usually said about most malt liquors, but I think this about more than other malt liquors.
 It doesn't taste horrible, but it is nowhere close to appealing.

 Notes: Well I paid 62 cents for a 24 oz can of this and overall it was probably worth that for what it is, a very cheap drunk drink.
 Pretty much a mix of apple cider and apple cider vinegar.
 Some maltiness on the taste.
 Very easy to drink fast and doesn't taste like a high alcohol malt liquor.
+After a few sips you get acclimated to the taste and it drinks more like PBR.
 Final words...
-It is what it is and only expect that and you won't be disappointed.
+It is what it is and if you only expect that and you won't be disappointed.

 I bought a threesome of malt liquor while visiting a beer aka liquor store in West Virginia this was one of three that I've never seen before.
 No alcohol by volume listed on the 24 ounce can, pours a highly carbonated streaming bubbled carbonation.
 Pale light golden clear, white foaming head.
 Aroma falls flat with metallic notes time to sample and compare the three pack I picked up.
 Some tart apple and cooked veggies become apparent as I continue to sniff this ungodly offering.
 Flavor hides the alcohol very well, from a well respected malt liquor fan site I got this alcohol.
 It's well hidden but let's face it this is shitty as cheap malt liquor, why the apple cider vinegar edge I don't know.
 Mouthfeel is not heavy how do they make this ferment out to 11% abv?
 Harsh after taste carbonation lays flat fizziness fills the gut with belches, weak offerig, one of the worst but easier to drink terrible high abv offerings.
 Vision may get blurry with consumption of a full can.